ccasarini/exam-rfp-cc1/source.md

 - **UCDP GED** (Uppsala Conflict Data Program - Georeferenced Event Dataset)

 Among these options, I chose **UCDP GED** as the primary data source because of its **academic rigour and precision**.
 This dataset provides highly verified and reliable georeferenced information on conflict events, which is essential for a precise analysis of the security landscape in Haiti.

+The armed conflict files are store in `data/armed_conflicts/`.